benbalter/benbalter.github.com/posts/_posts/2012-04-10-whats-missing-from-cfpbs-awesome-new-source-code-policy.md

   - source code policy
 post_format: [ ]
 ---

+![CFPB Logo][1]{.alignright}

-![][1]Most often, when we talk about open source in government, it's talked about in one of two ways: either it's [the pitfalls of the federal IT procurement model][2] that can't seem to comprehend a world in which open-source is an option, much less potentially a superior choice (["acquisition as a roadblock][3]"), or it's reiterating the same open-source talking points that haven't seemed to give open source much parity with the wall of organizational inertia proprietary software seems to have gained over the years ("[open source as an alternative][4]").
+Most often, when we talk about open source in government, it's talked about in one of two ways: either it's [the pitfalls of the federal IT procurement model][2] that can't seem to comprehend a world in which open-source is an option, much less potentially a superior choice (["acquisition as a roadblock][3]"), or it's reiterating the same open-source talking points that haven't seemed to give open source much parity with the wall of organizational inertia proprietary software seems to have gained over the years ("[open source as an alternative][4]").

 The [Consumer Financial Protection Bureau][5] (CFPB), however, is in a unique position.
 As the newest kid on the block, it's one of the few government agencies to have been born in a digital era, and more importantly, without the bureaucratic baggage that all too often stymies innovation.
 They have a chance to "do it right" from the start… and they're doing just that.